Establishing yourself as a freelance photographer is not as easy as the Instagram profiles make it seem.

 Create a Compelling Portfolio for Finding Freelance Work

 Having a portfolio is a given for any photographer, yet, an online portfolio is equally critical.
 This stands true for both amateurs and professionals alike.
 The presence of an online site ensures that your work is available to a wider audience.
-For prospective clients, the portfolio itself is a proof of your specialization and skillset and immediately helps them and others become familiar with your work.
+For prospective clients, the portfolio itself is a proof of your specialization and skillset.
+It immediately helps them and others become familiar with your work.
 The power of images showcases your potential in a way that mere words never can and can help you find more freelance photographer jobs.

 So, even before you launch yourself as a freelance photographer, it’s important to create an impressive online portfolio website.